ndejong/CakephpEmogrifierPlugin/README.markdown

 out because it's an easy thing to trip up on especially if your pulling this down from github or unpacking from a tarball.

-### Step 2
+### Step 2 (optional)
-Make sure you have the Emogrifier library from https://github.com/jjriv/emogrifier in the Plugin Vendor path
+Update the Emogrifier library from https://github.com/jjriv/emogrifier into the Vendor path of CakephpEmogrifierPlugin

     cd %APP%/Plugin/Emogrifier/Vendor
     git clone https://github.com/jjriv/emogrifier

+NB: the Emogrifier.php that ships with CakephpEmogrifierPlugin will only be used if you do not clone in the latest from https://github.com/jjriv/emogrifier

+NB2: it is safe to remove %APP%/Plugin/Emogrifier/Vendor/Emogrifier.php after you have cloned the latest https://github.com/jjriv/emogrifier to make it available to the CakephpEmogrifierPlugin plugin

 ### Step 3
 Be sure to load the plugin in your bootstrap.php or core.php, like this:-